Using alternating de Bruijn sequences to construct de Bruijn tori: Abstract

 \section{Abstract}

 A de Bruijn torus is the two dimensional generalization of a de Bruijn sequence.
 While methods exist to generate these tori, only a few methods of construction are known.
-We present a novel method to generate de Bruijn tori with rectangular windows by combining two variants de Bruijn sequences called `Alternating de Bruijn sequences' and `De Bruijn families'.
+We present a novel method to generate de Bruijn tori with rectangular windows by combining two variants of de Bruijn sequences.